 Is diabetic wound treatment covered by insurance or PERKESO?

 Very often, yes.
 SERI Mediclinic Silibin is a panel clinic for major insurers, PERKESO/SOCSO, and the Madani/government panel, so many visits may be covered.
-Call us with your details and we can help confirm your coverage before your appointment.
+Call us with your details and we will help confirm your coverage before your appointment.

 Visit SERI Mediclinic & Surgeri Silibin